 Making these was our seven year old's idea the other day.
 Apparently Aunt Gail served them at a sleepover once and he woke up determined we were going to make them for dinner.
-I'm glad I let him talk me into it, they were really good and pretty easy, too, even though they take a few steps.
+I'm glad I let him talk me into it, they were <em>really</em> good and pretty easy, too, even though they take a few steps.

 Double Cheesy Potato Boats

 - First wash however many potatoes you'll need for your family (1-2 potatoes/per person), wrap them in foil and bake until done.
 They're done when a fork goes in easily – about 45 minutes on 350*.

 - Remove from the grease and set them on a paper towel.

-- Last, sprinkle shredded cheese all over the top:
+- Sprinkle shredded cheese over the top

 - Bake or broil until cheese is melted and flavors have time to mix.
 I baked them for about 7 minutes at 450*.